bwvdnbro/bwvdnbro.github.io/_posts/2019-02-21-list-of-commands-i-frequently-forget.markdown

 example here, as I can't think of one of the top of my head).

-The command to *trim* an image is an exception. *Trimming* is the operation whereby you remove whitespace surrounding an image, by shrinking the *canvas* of the image to the bit of the image that is interesting.
-Note that whitespace does not necessarily have to be white here.
+The command to *trim* an image is an exception. *Trimming* is the operation whereby you remove white space surrounding an image, by shrinking the *canvas* of the image to the bit of the image that is interesting.
+Note that white space does not necessarily have to be white here.
 Trimming is very useful if your image has a very generous border you want to get rid of (e.g. because you really want to fit this image into your 1 page limited grant proposal).